conversejs/converse.js/docs/source/configuration.rst

 bosh_service_url
 ----------------

+Default: ``undefined``

-Connections to an XMPP server depend on a BOSH connection manager which acts as a middle man between HTTP and XMPP.
+To connect to an XMPP server over HTTP you need a `BOSH <https://en.wikipedia.org/wiki/BOSH>`_ connection manager which acts as a middle man between the HTTP and XMPP protocols.

+The bosh_service_url setting takes the URL of a BOSH connection manager.

+Please refer to your XMPP server's documentation on how to enable BOSH.
 For more information, read this blog post: `Which BOSH server do you need? <http://metajack.im/2008/09/08/which-bosh-server-do-you-need>`_

+A more modern alternative to BOSH is to use `websockets <https://developer.mozilla.org/en/docs/WebSockets>`_.
+Please see the :ref:`websocket-url` configuration setting.

 cache_otr_key
 -------------